buerki/SubString/README.txt

 		substring.sh 2-gram.lst 3-gram.lst 4-gram.lst

 substring.sh now takes the input lists, consolidates them and displays the consolidated output which should correspond to the result in example (1)b.
+The output is sorted according to the n-grams themselves, rather than their frequency.
+To have the output sorted in decending order of frequency (n-gram with highest frequency first), use the -f option:

+		substring.sh -f 2-gram.lst 3-gram.lst 4-gram.lst

+Now the n-grams appear in the order of frequency.
 To see processing information, the -v option can be invoked.
 While the -v option is active, the result will not be displayed on screen (as it would be mingled with the processing information that is being displayed).
 Instead, the result is put in an output file in the current working directory: 2.lst-4.lst.substrd.
 The default name for the consolidated list ends in .substrd, but depending on the input lists, the preceding part of the name will be different.
 It is possible to specify where the output list should go and how it should be named by invoking the -o option followed by output file name (and a path if desired).
 This holds regardless of whether the -v option is active.
 Here's an example:

 	substring.sh -vo $HOME/Desktop/OUT.lst 2-gram.lst 3-gram.lst 4-gram.lst